rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/architecture/json-rpc/json-rpc-methods.md

 #### eth_pendingTransactions

-Returns the pending transactions list.
+Returns the pending transactions submitted by node operator.

 ##### Parameters
 none

 ##### Returns

-`Array` - A list of pending transactions.
+`Array` - A list of pending transactions submitted by node operator.

 ##### Example
 ```js